 What are MRI and MRE Scans?

-MRI and MRE scans are diagnostic procedures which produce detailed images of the inside of your body.
-They are invaluable for identifying issues with bones, joints, your heart, or other internal organs, your neurological system, brain, or spinal cord.
+MRI and MRE scans are advanced imaging procedures that provide detailed views of the inside of your body.
+They are essential for diagnosing issues related to bones, joints, the heart, internal organs, the neurological system, the brain, and the spinal cord.

 Who Might Need an MRI Scan?

-MRI scans can help with diagnosis for a wide range of medical issues:
+MRI scans are valuable for diagnosing a wide range of medical conditions, including:

 - Eye and ear disorders